Introduction and Interests

 I grew up in Quanah, Texas, from age 2 1/2 to 15.
 Quanah is the county seat of Hardeman County, which is bordered on the north by the Red River, with Oklahoma beyond.
 Quanah is 8 miles from the river.
 My father established a radio station there in 1951.
 The station's call letters, KOLJ, were from Dad's initials: Orville L Jenkins.

 The town had a population of only about 3300.
 The county had only one consolidated high school, Quanah High School.
 But the radio station served a wide area covering several Oklahoma and Texas counties.
 The station still operates on its original frequency of AM 1150 and has added FM broadcasting through a repeater station.
 At one point in its history, new owners changed the call letters to KREL.
 In October 2009, I got an email note from the current owner John White with this update:

 With the new technology, carrying a transmitter on his shoulder, John can broadcast direct from anywhere!
 He still broadcasts the Quanah Indian sports games, just like my father had done when I was a kid.
 I remember sitting in the skybox with Dad and Bob Stabler, while they were calling the Friday Night football game.
 In those days KOLJ was a daytime only station, so they would record the game, then reply it on Saturday!
 I was pleased to know John's current license allows low-power night broadcast, providing 24-hour broadcasting!

 In October 2007, I was checking some references on the Internet, and for some reason looked up Quanah.
-I found an interesting writeup with photos in a Texas Travel site that has much interesting history and culture.
-There are more photos and information on QuanahNet.
+I found an interesting writeup with photos in a Texas Travel site that has much interesting history and culture..

 The Hardeman County Jail

-The police station and fire station were together in a facility on 3rd street, a couple of blocks south, across from the post office and next door to the Chevrolet dealer.
+The police station and fire station were together in a facility on 3rd Street, caddy-cornered to the northwest from the courthouse, across from the post office and next door to the Chevrolet dealer.
 One summer when I was about 14, I served as the radio dispatcher for the Quanah Police.

 We had a couple of exciting events while I was on duty.
-There was a chase across several counties of north Texas, after a robber robbed a store.
+There was a chase across several counties of north Texas, after someone robbed a store.
 He was being pursued by the Texas Highway Patrol with the various localities cooperating as he progressed from west to east.
 The building for the fire and police station also housed the city administration offices.
 The fire department and police have moved to other buildings, as well as the City Administration.
 The building now houses the EMS service.

 The Water Tower